nilsmango/project7III/content/tap/manual/_index.md

 ##### 3.3.5.1 Selection Mode
 Enter Selection Mode by either selecting notes or long-pressing on a note.
 Selected notes and range are highlighted in light-blue.
 Selections work the same way as in Ableton Live.
 You can add or subtract from a selection by dragging the selection square accordingly.
 You can also long-press on a selected note to deselect it.
 You can also add and subtract from the range of the selection, without selecting additional notes.
-This is important for duplication and copy pasting.
+This is important for duplication and copy-pasting.
 You can move around selected notes by dragging one of them.
 You can also adjust the velocity and the length of all the selected notes by simply editing one of them.
 As this can be finicky, especially when playing live, we have added an edit overlay for easy and quick editing (see below).
 Info: You can't undo and redo selections.